VirtusLab/git-machete-intellij-plugin/docs/features.md

 ## Override fork point

-Similarly as defined in [git merge-base documentation](https://git-scm.com/docs/git-merge-base#Documentation/git-merge-base.txt---fork-point), we define **fork point** of a given branch `X` as the commit at which `X` forks from any other branch.
+Similarly, as defined in [git merge-base documentation](https://git-scm.com/docs/git-merge-base#Documentation/git-merge-base.txt---fork-point), we define **fork point** of a given branch `X` as the commit at which `X` forks from any other branch.
 The commits from the fork point (exclusive) to the tip of the branch (inclusive) are unique to this branch &mdash;
 this is what Git Machete displays when [toggle listing commits](#toggle-listing-commits) is enabled.